MARKETPLACE

 Choose a Header Style - Standard, macOS, Windows, or Terminal - to match your app's look.
 Configure Header Background, Header Text Color, and Panel Corner Radius.
 Set Default Width and Default Height for centered and corner positions, Drawer Width for side drawers, and Bottom Sheet Height (in vh) for bottom sheets.
 Optionally set a fixed Header Title, or leave it blank to derive titles from each element's ID.

 Use your existing Show workflow actions exactly as before.
-The plugin detects the element opening, injects the header, and applies the position preset.
+The plugin detects the element opening, injects the chrome (or hoists your custom header), and applies the position preset.
 Open multiple windows and they cascade-offset automatically with click-to-focus.
 Drag a docked window's header to detach it into a free-floating window; double-click any header to snap it back to its preset.

 Tips & Best Practices

-Always wire the close workflow - The close button and Close All do not call Bubble's native Hide directly.
+Always wire the close workflow - The chrome close button and Close All do not call Bubble's native Hide directly.
 They fire popup_close_requested with the ID in closing_popup_id.
 Wire that event to a Hide popup workflow so Bubble's internal state never drifts and windows reopen cleanly.
 This is the single most important setup step.
+(Custom-header mode skips this - you wire your own button to Hide popup directly.)

-Multiple plugin instances are supported - Drop one element per element type or per ID prefix if you need separate header styles, default positions, or event wiring.
-Instances coordinate z-index via a shared counter, and Close All sees every window across all instances.
+Multiple plugin instances are supported - Drop one element per element type or per ID prefix if you need separate header styles, default positions, min/max bounds, or event wiring.
+Instances coordinate z-index via a shared counter, total_popup_count is kept in sync across all of them, and Close All sees every window across all instances.
 Use distinct ID prefixes per instance when you need per-window workflows.

 Existing workflows stay intact - Your Show and Hide workflows all continue to work.
 The plugin only adds window chrome on top of Bubble's native lifecycle.
 A window hidden by your own Hide workflow is detected and torn down automatically.